David Mitogo

-David Edú García Mitogo (born 18 May 1990) is an Equatorial Guinean footballer who plays as a forward for Tercera División club CD As Pontes.
-He has capped for the senior Equatorial Guinea national team.
+David Edú García Mitogo (18 May 1990 – May 2023) was an Equatorial Guinean footballer who played as a forward.
+He capped for the Equatorial Guinea national team.

+On 11 May 2023, Mitogo went missing by the river Minho.
+He was found dead in the river Avia on 23 May.

 Club career

 Born in Bata, Mitogo moved to Spain at the age of only three.
 He began his youth career with CD La Morenica, and later joined SD Ponferradina as a cadet; however, he was dissatisfied with his time at the club and returned to his previous team at the end of the season.

 At 16, Mitogo ultimately returned to Ponferradina to complete his formation.
 He made his senior debut with the reserve side, in the fourth division.

 On 20 September 2009, aged 19, Mitogo made his first appearance for Ponferradina's main squad, in a third level match against SD Eibar, scoring the only goal of the game in the process.
 Still mainly registered with the B's, he appeared in a further six games for the first team as they finally achieved promotion to division two.

 Playing for Ponferradina B against CD Huracán Z on 24 October 2010, Mitogo suffered a torn anterior cruciate ligament in his left knee, being sidelined for six months.